Space still available for Spring 2025 in Argentina, Costa Rica, and Greece. Click here to get started

 POL 3450 International Relations in Latin America yes yes no yes 3

-POL 3500 International Human Rights Protection Mechanism yes yes yes yes 3
+POL 3250 Global Systems for Human Rights Protection yes yes yes yes 3

 PSY 2200 Health Psychology yes yes yes no 3